-This area is in a unique location on a private road.
-The design of the proposal will have a detrimental effect on the appearance of the properties around it, affecting the character of the street scene and the surrounding area.
+The area is in a unique location on a private road.
+The design of the proposal will have a detrimental effect on the appearance of the properties around it, affecting the character of the streetscene and surrounding area.
 National policy recognises the importance of taking into consideration the character of different areas, which is crucial in this location, as they all follow a similar style.